 Who doesn’t enjoy the intense fragrance and beauty of lilacs?
 These old-fashioned favorites are wonderful additions to nearly any landscape.
 However, periodic pruning is vital in order to keep lilacs healthy and looking their best.
-Although there are smaller varieties, about ten to fifteen feet, many lilacs can reach heights of about thirty feet tall without regular pruning.
+Although there are smaller varieties, about 10 to 15 feet (3-4.5 m.), many lilacs can reach heights of about 30 feet (9 m.) tall without regular pruning.
 Pruning lilac trees on a regular basis keeps them from becoming too tall and unmanageable.

 How to Prune Lilac Bushes

 When pruning lilacs, cutting back the tops of overgrown stems is oftentimes not enough.
 It is generally better to cut the entire stem.
 Trimming lilacs is best accomplished using clippers.
 Remove spent blooms all the way to the stems to prevent seeding and encourage more blooms later on.
 Cut back about a third of the branches.
 Cut away shoots growing near the ground that may be sprouting from the main trunk.
 In order to improve air circulation or to allow more light to filter through, trimming lilacs within the inner branches may be necessary.